KPERS 1 Benefits Members hired before July 1, 2009

 Basic Life Insurance

-You have basic group life insurance equal to 150% of your annual salary (capped at $265,000).
+You have basic group life insurance equal to 150% of your annual salary.
 The cost of this benefit is paid by your employer.
 You can name different beneficiaries for your life insurance and retirement benefits.
 See Naming Your Beneficiary for details.
 Life insurance ends when you leave employment.
 However, you can continue coverage on your own.

 Optional Group Life Insurance (OGLI)